Ligl0226/hQTL-ODS/README.md

 ```

 ## Usage and Demo
 Please refer to [R01.ODS_code_domoo.R](R01.ODS_code_domoo.R) for details.
-All expected outputs from the demo dataset (HyW_PHdata_GNdata_Demo.Rdata) can be generated within 2 hours on a standard desktop with 10 CPU cores.
+All expected outputs from the demo dataset (HyW_PHdata_GNdata_Demo.Rdata, including 131 parental lines and 1557 hybrids with 8,873 SNPs) can be generated within 2 hours on a standard desktop with 10 CPU cores.
 To go through all the demo code more quickly, we provide a much smaller demo dataset (PHdata_GNdata_miniDemo.Rdata), which includes 31 parental lines and 200 hybrids, along with genotypic data for 5,000 SNPs.
 Using this mini dataset, the entire process can be completed in approximately 20 minutes on a single CPU.

 In hQTL-ODS, likelihoods are estimated using lmm.aireml() from the [gaston](https://github.com/genostats/gaston/) package.
 Occasionally, you may see the warning: "EM step failed to improve likelihood (this should not happen)".
 This can occur due to minor numerical issues (e.g., floating-point errors or small tolerance eps = 1e-5 by default).
 The decreases are typically tiny, and iterations continue as usual.
 Subsequent AI-REML updates or EM corrections usually restore the likelihood.
 In short, these few warnings can be considered normal and do not affect the final results.